What is a Permission?

 The student must: E-mail the instructor with their full name, ID#, and the specific class and section for which permission is requested.

-If the instructor consents, the instructor must: Forward the student's email to email@example.com with their approval.
+If the instructor consents, the instructor must: Forward the student's e-mail to firstname.lastname@example.org with their approval.

 Within 2-3 days after receiving the e-mail permission request, the Ross Registrar's Office will enter the permission into Wolverine Access and an automated e-mail notifying the student will be generated (to the student’s “email@example.com” address).